The Best Car Insurance Companies in Alaska

 Guide to Alaska Car Insurance

 The Insurance Information Institute reports that over 15% of drivers in Alaska do not have car insurance.
-While it may not seem like a lot, if you happen to collide with one of them, the consequences could be expensive without the right auto insurance coverage.
+Recent compilations place Alaska’s uninsured share in the mid‑teens (just over 15%), so a crash with an uninsured driver can be costly without the right protection in place.

-There are some auto insurance coverages that you should consider adding”
+There are some auto insurance coverages that you may want to consider adding:

 - Medical coverage: This protection will pay for the costs of your medical bills and other expenses related to your accident, such as deductibles and funeral expenses.

-- Uninsured motorist property damage: Similar to underinsured motorist coverage, this kind of coverage will protect you if there are property damages during an accident with an uninsured driver.
+- Uninsured motorist property damage: Similar to underinsured motorist coverage, this optional coverage can help with property damage if you’re hit by an uninsured driver.

 Alaska Minimum Insurance Requirements